slrbnet/repository/index.md

-## Federated Repository for Speech Research
+## Speech and Language Resource Bank

 This repository serves as a central hub for the organization of computational resources in speech research.